foldcat/oasync/README.md

 # oasync

 M:N multithreading for Odin.
-The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several threads.
+The end goal is to implement virtual threads that automatically and quickly parallelize tasks across several os threads.

 ## usage
 Note that this library is in **PRE ALPHA STATE**.
 It lacks essential features